American vs European Doberman

 You can contact any AKC doberman breeder and ask for a puppy contract that guarantees that the dog will be suitable to perform in IPO/Schutzhund or any other bite sport.
 See what happens.

 When I brought my imported Doberman puppy to his first protection training at the Schutzhund club, people were laughing at me – “dobermans are no good for Schutzhund.
 They have no drive” – I was told.
 As my dog was growing up and we were visiting different Schutzhund clubs in the area – the welcome was always the same “what are you doing with a doberman on the Schutzhund field?”.
 And as some people might think I am prejudice against American Dobermans, it is not me, who destroyed Doberman’s reputation in the US as a working dog.

 My dog is older now, and no one makes jokes about his protection work any more.
 He demonstrates abundance of confidence, plenty of drive, and doesn’t full around when it comes to protection.
+He earned a High IPO3 Doberman title at the US National competition.
 And as a mentally well-balanced European Doberman, he is super friendly to people and other dogs.
 We go to home improvement stores and crowded shopping malls where he walks confidently and proudly by my side.